PixelAirIO/github-resource/README.md

 - name: prs
   type: github
   source:
-    kind: prs # One of: prs, pr, release, repositories
+    kind: prs # One of: prs, pr, release, repositories, branches
     config:
       access_token: gh_pat...
       # See below for config options, depending on which kind is selected